gliserma/Find_Broken_Hyperlinks/README.md

 # Broken Links Webcrawler
 Developed to identify broken links on website for the Gilder Lehrman Insitute of American History.
+This could easily be adopted to search other websites by modifying the domain and start url parameters.

 ## Implementation.
 - A simple python script that can be launched from the terminal.